 # Apps

-cnvrg is a full-stack platform, designed to simplify every aspect of your workflow.
+Intel® Tiber™ AI Studio is a comprehensive full-stack platform engineered to streamline every facet of your data science workflow.

 The topics in this page: